-If you’ve worked on any product in the past 10 years, you’ve undoubtedly come across the Net Promoter Score (NPS).
+If you’ve worked on any product in the past ten years, you’ve undoubtedly come across the Net Promoter Score (NPS).

 On a scale from 1-10, "How likely is it that you would recommend our company/product/service to a friend or colleague?”

 You sit back.
-You think, then you say “I’d definitely 6 your product to my friend or colleague”.
-Now, if you believe there’s something off about that sentence, you’re absolutely correct.
+You think, then you say “I’d definitely six your product to my friend or colleague.”
+Now, if you believe there’s something off about that sentence, you’re correct.
 No one in their right mind would respond that way.
 It does not make any sense.

-There are three main flaws surrounding the current NPS metric.
-We’ll discuss their drawbacks and why Thought Merchants uses simple “yes or no” questions to accurately conclude what NPS can’t.
+Three main flaws are surrounding the current NPS metric.
+We’ll discuss their drawbacks and why Thought Merchants uses simple “yes or no” questions to conclude what NPS can’t accurately.

-NPS is a customer loyalty metric.
-Or a management tool companies use to track, measure, and determine how successful a product is over time, as well as how effective you are at delivering customer value.
-They group users into three archetypes:
+NPS is a customer loyalty metric or a management tool companies use to track, measure and determine how successful a product is over time, as well as how effective you are at delivering customer value.
+NPS group users into three archetypes:

-Passives, or those who score 7 and 8, are in the middle of the spectrum.
-They neither spread the word or buy consistently, and are easily swayed by competitors.
+- Passives, or those who score 7 and 8, are in the middle of the spectrum.
+They neither spread the word or buy consistently, and easily swayed by competitors.

 NPS became popular when the “as a service” revolution hit.
-In order to compete, companies turned more customer-focused to meet the needs of buyers.
+To compete, companies turned more customer-focused to meet the needs of buyers.
 Massive brands like Apple, Amazon, Siemens, American Express, and more, all use this metric to make “data-driven” decisions.
-With this data, they’re better fit to predict consumer behavior, measure loyalty sentiment, and develop evolve current business strategies.
+With this data, they’re a better fit to predict consumer behavior, measure loyalty sentiment, and develop current business strategies.

 The first problem with NPS lies in dilution and interruption.
-Because of it’s rapid popularity, managers of every size business churn out these surveys by any means necessary.
+Because of its rapid popularity, managers of every size business churn out these surveys by any means necessary.
 Often NPS is asked alongside other hastily thought out questions, yielding less valuable results.
 From a design perspective, the surveys are messy.
-They ask a very sensitive product experience question in the middle of the experience, interrupting the user flow.
+They propose a susceptible product experience question in the middle of the experience, interrupting the user flow.

-How can we expect a proper response when we interrupt the experience with a modal question?
-As well as dropped an array of ambiguous and thoughtless answer possibilities in front of them.
+How can we expect a proper response when we interrupt the experience with a modal question while dropping an array of ambiguous and thoughtless answer possibilities in front of them?
 NPS offers 11 answer choices for a simple “yes or no” question.
-According to the highly regarded Hick’s Law, this engrossing amount of choices inhibits our decision making process.
+According to the highly regarded Hick’s Law, this engrossing amount of options inhibits our decision-making process.
 From a human approach, we don’t describe our feelings and emotions through such arbitrary means.

 This leaves the scale prone to sensitivity and information loss.
-We can’t argue against 10 being greater than 9.
+We can’t argue against ten is greater than nine.
 NPS boils these down as equals, losing valuable information in the process.
 Responses 7 or 8 become null and void, reducing sample size and increasing the chances of statistical error.
 And 6-to-1 ratings all equal 0.
 Leaving marketers with various questions for such a simple question, would you recommend this product to your friend, or not?

-Consumers are not looking for perfection, they’re looking for a business they can trust.
-NPS leaves too many questions to be answered when making an accurate, “data-driven” consumer strategy.
+Consumers are not looking for perfection; they’re looking for a business they can trust.
+NPS leaves too many open questions to when making an accurate, “data-driven” consumer strategy.